Gerri Santoro

-Geraldine "Gerri" Santoro (née Twerdy; August 16, 1935 – June 8, 1964) was an American woman who died after receiving an unsafe abortion in 1964.
-A police photograph of her dead body, published by Ms., magazine in 1973, became a symbol for the abortion-rights movement in the United States.
+Geraldine "Gerri" Santoro (née Twerdy; August 16, 1935 – June 8, 1964) was an American woman who died after attempting a self-induced abortion in 1964.
+A police photograph of her dead body, published by Ms. in 1973, became a symbol for the abortion-rights movement in the United States.

 Biography

 Santoro was raised, along with 14 siblings, on the farm of a Ukrainian-American family in Coventry, Connecticut.
 She was described by those who knew her as "fun-loving" and "free-spirited".
-At age 18 she married Sam Santoro; the couple had two daughters together.
+At age 18, she married Sam Santoro; the couple had two daughters together.

 Circumstances of death

 In 1963, her husband's domestic abuse prompted Santoro to leave, and she and her daughters returned to her childhood home.
 She took a job at Mansfield State Training School, where she met another employee, Clyde Dixon.
 The two began an extramarital affair and Santoro became pregnant.

-When Sam Santoro announced he was coming from California to visit his daughters, Gerri Santoro feared for her life.
+When Santoro's husband announced he was coming from California to visit his daughters, she feared for her life.
 On June 8, 1964, twenty-eight weeks into her pregnancy, she and Dixon checked into the Norwich Motel in Norwich, Connecticut, under aliases.
 They intended to perform a self-induced abortion, using surgical instruments and information from a textbook which Dixon had obtained from Milton Ray Morgan, a teacher at the Mansfield school.
 Dixon fled the motel after Santoro began to bleed.
 She died, and her body was found the following morning by a maid.
 Dixon and Morgan were arrested three days later.
 Dixon was charged with manslaughter, and Morgan was charged with conspiring to commit an illegal abortion.
 Dixon was sentenced to a year and day in prison.